Kuchenbecker/ForMileS/README.md

 # ForMileS v.2.3
- -- Formation of Mass Smiles --
+ -- acronymn for Formation of Mass SMILES --

 Created by Vinicius Kuchenbecker (1) in association with UNICAMP.
 (1) vincius.kuchenbecker@gmail.com